 At any rate, according to Reich, a Character Armor expresses itself as physical manifestations — what Reich called the Body Armor, Emotional Body Armor, or Muscular Armor — and psychological or character traits, which both serve as an emotional defense mechanism.

 Physical manifestations may include phenomena such as muscle and connective tissue tensions and contractions, tensions or dislocations of organs, numbness, insensitivity, shallow breathing (chest breathing), inflexibility, rigidness, or awkwardness of posture, and/or color changes in the skin.
-Moreover, these habits and features are unconsciously held.
+Moreover, these habits and features are unconsciously or subconsciously held.

 Psychologically, one’s Character Armor may show as characteristic postures, gestures, speech, movements, attitudes, and reactions, for instance, avoiding eye contact, always smiling even if there’s nothing to smile about, being dominant or submissive, petulant or stubborn, habitually crossing the arms in front of the chest, impairment of movements, or keeping a sizable physical distance to other people.
 In addition, the person involved would show signs of social withdrawal, depression, anxiety, loneliness and isolation, and avoids sexual excitement.